Rockwool Insulation (formerly Roxul)

 Roxul - Rockwool mineral wool batt offers an excellent insulation to walls and floors where acoustical performance and fire resistance are primary concerns.
 This non-combustible, lightweight product absorbs outside noise, thereby making your living experience more comfortable.
 There is no risk to chemical reactivity as the product is completely inert and non-corrosive with air and moisture.
 The high melting range of Rockwool insulation and availability of invariant thickness makes it suitable for insulating new buildings or retrofitting an old construction.

-Rockwool insulation, often referred to as mineral wool insulation, is a rock-based insulation material manufactured from Basalt rock and recycled slag.
-The manufacturing process involves melting of basalt and slag, which are then spun into fibers.
-The next step is to make batts from those fibers, which slide between joists or studs.
+Rockwool insulation is a stone wool insulation made from volcanic rock (basalt).
+It is used for soundproofing and fire protection.
+It is often referred to as mineral wool insulation.
+The manufacturing process involves the melting of basalt and slag, which are then spun into fibers.
+Batts are then made from those fibers to slide between joists or studs.

 Advantages of Rockwool Insulation